joemasilotti/bridge-components/README.md

 ### [Barcode Scanner Component](components/barcode-scanner/)

+Presents a camera that scans barcodes and QR codes using a native camera capture.

 [![Barcode Scanner Component examples](resources/screenshots/barcode-scanner.png)](components/barcode-scanner/)

 ### [Location Component](components/location/)

+Prompts the user for their precise location with a single system dialog.

 [![Location Component examples](resources/screenshots/location.png)](components/location/)

 ### [Notification Token Component](components/notification-token/)

+Gets the user's push notification permission status and notification token.

 [![Notification Token Component examples](resources/screenshots/notification-token.png)](components/notification-token/)

 ## Installation

 To use a bridge component, copy the relevant Swift/Kotlin and JavaScript files from the [`components/` directory](components/) into your project and register the component.

+Check the [examples directoy](examples/) for full working example iOS, Android, and Rails apps.

 ### iOS (Swift)